verrynatalia/verrynatalia/blog-projects/_posts/2022-11-29-usability-testing.md

 <center><img src="{{ page.image_remote | relative_url }}" alt="Overall GPA widget variations" style="width:350px;height:auto;"></center><br>

-The testing was made remotely, as shown in the figure above; the participant, a moderator, an observer, and a technologist were present in each testing session.
-The moderator was in charge of conducting and communicating with the participant.
-The Observer was responsible for recording answers and taking notes.
-The technologist was responsible for screen recording and granting participants with remote control of a browser displaying the RIT website on one of our laptops.
+The testing was conducted remotely, as depicted in the figure above.
+Each testing session included the participant, a moderator, an observer, and a technologist.
+The moderator was responsible for conducting the test and communicating with the participant.
+The observer recorded answers and took notes.
+The technologist handled screen recording and granted participants remote control of a browser displayed on one of our laptops, showcasing the RIT website.

 #### **Tasks, Scenarios and Success Criteria**